Jamie's Phuket Blog

 Bear and Bare Concrete

 Given that my last visit was 2007, I wanted to get some updated opinions.
-So, I posted on my Facebook page "I'd like to hear what people think about Phuket zoo".
+So in December 2012 I posted on Facebook "I'd like to hear what people think about Phuket zoo".
 And got a lot of replies.
-I was hoping for a mixture of opinions - you can read all the replies here, but here's a selection ...
+I was hoping for a mixture of opinions - here's a selection ...

 Myself and my daughter came out of there in tears, if places are making money out of animals they should treat the animals humanely..The conditions are horrendous:( I love Phuket and have been 5 times but have told everyone Not to go to the zoo...I don't find it amazing that you beat a crocodile to bleed, and its entertainment, personally I would've found it funny if the croc had of bitten his head off